benwhalley/lifesavR/README.md

 easier for staff and students to refer to particular exercises for which they require support, especially where this is provided online.

+## "Check your knowledge" sections

+Each worksheet and workbook has a "Check your knowledge" section.
+Students are directed to answer these questions in the workbook.
+The subsequent session begins by revealing the answers to these questions, as a warmup/revision test.

 ## Language

 * Show rather than tell